ojkelly/bunjil/source/concepts/authorization.md

 <img alt="Graphic of a security shield" src="/images/22 Security System Shield Lock.svg" class="ux-icon" />

-Authorization is a bit different however.
-For it to work you need to provide roles in the form of  an array of strings on the user object.
+In Bunjil authorization is implemented via a Policy engine.
+Every resolver is wrapped with another resolver by Bunjil.
+This new wrapping resolver implements both authorization and caching.

-For example: `user.roles = [ 'authenticated user', 'editor' ]`, would work.
+By using a policy engine, Bunjil keeps your authorization logic in one place.
+This makes both defining policies and reasoning about them easier.

-The authorization engine in powered by another module called `wahn`.
+> The authorization engine in powered by another module called `wahn`.
 It's a general purpose Policy Based Access Control library.
 It was written for Bunjil, and has been implemented in Bunjil to suit the nature of GraphQL.

 > You may also want to look at the [Policy Reference](/api/policy.html), for detail on how a policy is constructed.